aimms/function-reference/elementary-computational-operations/time-functions/periodtostring.rst

         A string that holds the date and time format used in the returned string.
-This format string can contain period specific conversion specifiers to generate a description referring to both the beginning and end of the period, see Section 33.7
+This format string can contain period specific conversion specifiers to generate a description referring to both the beginning and end of the period, see :doc:`advanced-language-components/time-based-modeling/format-of-time-slots-and-periods`

     *Timetable*
         An indexed set in a calendar and defined over a horizon.